 The Mont Blanc Express

 The Mont Blanc Express is a scenic mountain train route that runs from the French station of St Gervais/Le Fayet, with a steep climb to the Chamonix valley, all the way through Chamonix and Argentiere, under the Col des Montets and down the other side into Martigny in Switzerland.
-This beautiful rail road takes you through some of the most amazing views that you ever seen.
+This beautiful railway takes you through some of the most amazing views that you have ever seen.

 If you are staying in the Chamonix Valley, a journey on the Mont Blanc Express is free with a "Carte d'Hote".
 Ask your host for this "Guest Card".
 This card will give you access to the whole of the Chamonix Valley public transport network between Servoz and Vallorcine for free.

 For more information: Timetables and schedules of the Chamonix Valley Trains: TMR SA

 Trains at 10:18 pm and at 11:18 pm from Martigny to Le Chatelard Frontiere run only on phone reservation before 10:00 pm and before 11:00 pm.
 Phone number: +41 27 764 12 71